rikardvinge/explainpolysvm/README.rst

 Further reading
 ===============

 A manuscript with the details has been submitted for review.
-In the meantime, for more detailed information about the underlying theory of ExPSVM, please refer to |location_link|.

-.. |location_link| raw:: html

-   <a href="https://github.com/rikardvinge/explainpolysvm/blob/main/Polynomial_SVM_feature_importance_and_selection.pdf" target="_blank">Polynomial_SVM_feature_importance_and_selection.pdf</a>

 A note on package maintenance
 =============================